creatis-myriad/creatis-myriad.github.io/collections/_posts/2024-02-23-Rubiks-cube.md

 ## Experimental setup

-For classification: brain hemmorage classfication, 1486 volumes classified between aneurysm, arteriovenous malformation, moyamoya disease and hypertension.
+For classification: brain hemmorage classification, 1486 volumes classified between aneurysm, arteriovenous malformation, moyamoya disease and hypertension.
 For segmentation : BraTS-2018 with 285 volumes, the different modalities are concatenated.
 Data sets are randomly separated into two sets: 80% for training, 20% for testing.
 The architecture used for the Siamese-Octad branches is 3D VGG.